strawlion/javascript/es5/README.md

     > Why?
 The high level logic for a given function should be easily decipherable.
     The variable name should describe the method chain's intended output.
-As such, these implementation details are generally not useful for a high level understanding, and should be "opt-in".
+As such, these implementation details are generally not useful for this high level understanding, and should be "opt-in".

     ```javascript